9 Step SEO Guide For Subcontractors to Win More Projects

 Fully structuring your home page to include the relevant information while offering content to all viewers is extremely important.
 Structuring your home page below will allow you to achieve this,

-• Which customers you serve and their pain points
+- Which customers you serve and their pain points (Who)

 4. Create SEO-Optimised Service Pages